-Latvian Minister of Foreign Affairs Edgars Rinkevics has banned three popular Russian musicians - Oleg Gazmanov, Joseph Kobzon and Alla Perfilova, also known as Valeriya - from travelling to Latvia, informs Press and Information Division of the Ministry of Foreign Affairs.
+Latvian Minister of Foreign Affairs Edgars Rinkevics has banned three popular Russian musicians - Oleg Gazmanov, Joseph Kobzon and Alla Perfilova, also known as Valeriya - from travelling to Latvia.

 The three have been blacklisted for an indefinite period of time.

 Rinkevics previously announced that he had decided to ban "apologists of Russian imperialism and aggression from attending "high society" events in Latvia".